 D-Glucose and D-Fructose (GluFru)

 D-Glucose and D-Fructose (Glu-Fru) represent the vast majority of naturally occurring sugars in grapes.
 They are fermentable and can be oxidized or reduced to form other derivatives in winemaking that are fundamental to wine’s matrix.
-Together, Glu-Fru can be used to estimate the potential alcohol of an unfermented must or characterize dryness at the end of fermentation.
+Together, Glu-Fru can be used to estimate a more accurate potential alcohol of an unfermented must or characterize dryness at the end of fermentation.
 A symptom of many stuck fermentations is residual D-Fructose due to a slight preference in D-Glucose uptake during glycolysis, which is why many yeasts used for restarting stuck fermentations are “fructophilic”.
 Whether or not a winemaker decides to incorporate residual sugar into the finished wine is an important stylistic decision because sweetness changes flavor and mouthfeel characteristics such as sourness, bitterness, astringency, and body (Lawless and Heymann, 2010).

 Choose options